Senators Move To Reduce 'Colossal And Completely Preventable Waste' Of Drugs

 Some of the largest producers of eyedrops — from expensive vials for eye conditions like glaucoma to over-the-counter drops for dry eyes — have done research to show that smaller drops work just as effectively.
 But they have continued to produce larger drops.
 Novartis, owner of Alcon, one of the leading eye care companies, said the larger drop size allowed a margin of safety to help patients administer the drops.
 Other eyedrop makers declined to comment.

 ProPublica also examined how the packaging of cancer drugs often results in some of the drug being tossed in the trash.
-The drug company Genentech, for example, switched earlier this year from sharable vials of its cancer drug Herceptin to single-use vials, causing excessive waste.
+The drug company Genentech, for example, switched this year from shareable vials of its cancer drug Herceptin to single-use vials, causing excessive waste.
 One California cancer center estimated the change would lead to an average of $1,000 in wasted medicine per patient, per infusion.
 Patients are billed for such waste.

 ProPublica also cited research led by Dr. Peter Bach, director of the Center for Health Policy and Outcomes at Memorial Sloan Kettering Cancer Center in New York.
-Bach's study, also reported in 2016 in the The New York Times, found that single-use cancer vials wasted nearly $3 billion annually in cost increases and medicine that must be thrown away.
+Bach's study, also reported in 2016 in The New York Times, found that single-use cancer vials wasted nearly $3 billion annually in cost increases and medicine that must be thrown away.

 "From cancer drugs to expensive eye-drops, many drug companies insist on selling their products in excessively large, one-size-fits-all vials that contain more medicine than the average patient needs," said Durbin, one of the lawmakers sponsoring the bill.
 "This is a colossal and completely preventable waste of taxpayer dollars, and it means American patients and hard-working families are paying for medication that gets tossed in the trash."